BROOKS SPORTS LIMITED

 This tax strategy applies to Brooks Sport Limited (UK) and has been approved by the Board of Brooks Sports Limited.

-Publication of this strategy is considered as satisfying Para 22 (2), Schedule 19 of the UK Finance Act 2016 in respect of Brooks’ financial year ending 31 December 2021
+Publication of this strategy is considered as satisfying Para 22 (2), Schedule 19 of the UK Finance Act 2016 in respect of Brooks’s financial year ending 31 December 2022

 At Brooks Sport we seek to comply with all relevant UK tax laws, rules, regulations and reporting and disclosure requirements.
 We seek to ensure that all decisions are taken at an appropriate level, with diligent professional care and judgment and supported with documentation that evidences the facts, conclusions and risks involved.